stack-rs/rattan/guide/src/ref/packet-log.md

 It is designed to store what happened during the experiment with low overhead, enabling post-analysis and debugging.

 **Notice**:
-Rattan only records TCP flows on Ipv4 only.
-Any other packets that is not recognized as a TCP flow on Ipv4 is ignored when recording a rattan packet log, while they are normally processed and forwarded by rattan (e.g., Udp flows).
+Rattan records TCP flows on IPv4 only now.
+Any other packets that is not recognized as a TCP flow on IPv4 are ignored when recording a Rattan packet log, while they are normally processed and forwarded by Rattan (e.g., UDP flows).

 ## Usage